wbernier8/optimal-buy-cbpro/README.md

    coins to desired addresses

 In effect, this script mimmicks the behaviour of a market cap weighted index fund, but without the fees.
-It also only supports the coins that trade on Coinbase Pro (because that's the only exchange that has an API for ACH deposits AFAIK).
+It fully supports the coins that trade on Coinbase Pro (because that's the only exchange that has an API for ACH deposits AFAIK).
+It has partial support for Gemini and other exchanges.

 You can also use the same script to schedule deposits from your bank account periodically, such as when you're paid.
-The parameters may be configured to suit your preferences, such as which coins to buy, external balances, discount values, number of steps, etc.
+The parameters may be configured to suit your preferences, such as which coins to buy, external balances, discount values, number of steps, etc. For exchanges that do not support deposits, an email will be sent to remind the user to make a deposit.

-Orders, deposits, and withdrawals are tracked in a SQLite DB, and the withdrawn balances are added to the balances on Coinbase Pro to make sure the weights are maintained over time.
+Orders, deposits, and withdrawals are tracked in a SQLite DB, and the withdrawn balances are added to the balances on the exchange to make sure the weights are maintained over time.
 The SQLite DB can be swapped out for any DB that SQLAlchemy supports.